nginx/unit-docs/source/troubleshooting.rst

          $ ./configure --debug <other options>

-      Then recompile and reinstall Unit and your specific :ref:`language modules <installation-src-modules>`.
+      Then recompile and reinstall Unit and your :ref:`language modules <installation-src-modules>` of choice.

 .. _troubleshooting-core-dumps: